Event Phone: 646-269-9039

 Pay via Check: You will receive instructions to send check via mail within 7 days to be registered.

 Further your NTT skills!
-PTs and PTAs who are registered for the PT Track can register for these upcoming NTT 1-day modules:
+Therapists who are registered for this course can register for these upcoming NTT 1-day modules:

 Motor Imagery Module: Motor Imagery Protocol for Children with DCD | June 12, 2018 | NYU Wasserman Center